almirpernen/Golang-Project/README.md

 # Final Project Golang 2024 Spring: Go Blog with Comments and Authentication

-This project is a simple blog application implemented in Go (Golang) that includes features such as CRUD operations for articles, comments, and user authentication.
+This project is based on Golang, and target audience of this app is drivers who loves their cars, and wanto lead their social media.

 ## Authors